Home / Coffee Knowledge / Wine and coffee – similarities and differences

 Adventurous with wine, conservative with coffee

-Coffee and wine lists
+Coffee menus and wine lists

-Where is the journey going?
+Where is the journey heading?

-A great podcast on this topic comes from Lucia Solis—a former winemaker turned coffee specialist.
+A great podcast on this topic comes from Lucia Solis - "a former winemaker turned coffee specialist."
 Highly recommended!